jfischoff/jfischoff.github.io/data/blog/motion_control_with_attention_scaling.md

 ![Scale 2.0](../images/motion_control_with_attention_scaling/scale_2.mp4)

-Is this better worse than the `motion_bucket_id` way?
+Is this better or worse than the `motion_bucket_id` way?
 I don't know.
 I think it is just another knob that is nice to have so I thought I would mention it to a wider audience.

 I haven't added a great way to control the attention scale in `sgm`.
 I'm waiting on the diffusers code to drop, but for now you can try a very hacky change I made to `sgm` [here](https://github.com/Stability-AI/generative-models/compare/main...jfischoff:generative-models:main#diff-cfa95be7dddd86c8097a6548aa7bb2cd63ce551b4e28d1f21fd33380eb812548R417).